Paper Formatting Guidelines

 • The only font for the entire paper is Times New Roman.
 This includes annotations on Figure images and text in Tables.

-• Title is 16 pt font, bold, capitalized, centered, and one 16 pt line down from the top margin (3 cm from top of page).
+• Title is 16 pt font, bold, capitalized, centered.
+On the first page leave a blank 16 pt line below the top margin before your title.
+All other pages begin at the top margin.

 • Author information is 12 pt font and centered.
-Addresses should include at least a city and country.
+There is a blank 12 pt line between author name(s) and author’s information.
+Listing an academic institution or company is optional.
+Include a location with city, (state), and country.
+Do not include street address or postal code.
 Email addresses are black text and not underlined.

 • Abstract is 9 pt font.